AnandTenneti/SauceDemoProject/README.md

 ReportAgent        → Summarises results and opens Allure report
 ```

-The pipeline uses an intent-to-command mapping (`execution_map.json`) for reliable, deterministic resolution.
-The agent architecture is designed so the `PlannerAgent` can be upgraded to an LLM backend without changing the `ExecutionAgent` or `ReportAgent` layers.
+`PlannerAgent` resolves intent deterministically: it reads the live marker list out of `pytest.ini` (via `utils/test_registry.py`) and regex-matches it, plus browser names and flags like "parallel" or "allure", against the free-text request — including simple negation ("regression but not checkout").
+No LLM or fuzzy-matching library is involved yet.
+The agent architecture is designed so `PlannerAgent` can be upgraded to an LLM backend later without changing `ExecutionAgent` or `ReportAgent` — see [Roadmap](#roadmap).

 ---